cgmark101/mark1-translate/README.md

 It was reduce to the minimum expression and converted to use requests

 # Install
-It is highly recommended to use it inside a virtual enviroment for your project, but can be install globally

 Note: this instructions are made for ubuntu

+It is highly recommended to use it inside a virtual enviroment for your project, but can be install globally with

 ```bash
 $ pip3 install mark1_translate
 ```
+Or
 ```bash
 $ virtualenv .venv
 $ source .venv/bin/activate